15 Easy Ways You Could Save Money

-Interest rates are now at new lows.
-If you can lower your current rate by 1%, it’s often worth the time and cost to refinance your home.
+Although interest rates can fluctuate from time to time,if you can lower your current rate by 1%, it’s often worth the time and cost to refinance your home.
 If you’re close to paying off half your loan already, switching to a 15-year mortgage from a 30-year can help you save money by lowering your interest rate even further.

 8) Switch Your Cell Phone Plan

-With all the fierce competition between carriers, you’re almost certain to save money if you shop around.
+With all the fierce competition between carriers, you’re likely to save money if you shop around.
 It’s going to take some work, but you may be able to find monthly savings.